-Keeping one hand on her bottom at all times, slide her leas into the sling (a little trickier for toddlers; you'll need to bend their legs and tuck them in).
+Keeping one hand on her bottom at all times, slide her legs into the sling (a little trickier for toddlers; you'll need to bend their legs and tuck them in).

 Straddle her legs around your waist, as though you were carrying her without a sling.
 Her bottom should be a little lower than her knees, and the sling fabric should be snug behind her knees, like she's sitting in a hammock.
-This way, her weight is held by her bottom, not her leas.
+This way, her weight is held by her bottom, not her legs.

 Spread the fabric out over your child's back.
 If you are slinging an older baby or need to keep your toddler's hands contained, it should go over her shoulders.
-You can lower her slightly for easy nursing; just bring her back up to head-kissing level when she's done.
+You can lower her slightly for easy nursing.